-Moreover, an increasing number of applications need strict network performance.
-The Quality of Service (QoS) provided by the network is the degree of conformance of the service delivered to a user in accordance with the agreement between the service provider and the user [2].
-Observed QoS problems may be caused either by the implementation of the network application or by interconnecting networks or by the combination of both.
-While network QoS captures the impact of non-ideal end-to-end transportation only, the application QoS perceived by the user comprises both, the performance of the application and of networks.
-Depending on the task a user is carrying out, problems with applications and the underlying networks are highly annoying [3].
+In addition, an increasing number of applications require strict network performance.
+Quality of Service (QoS) defines the "degree of conformance of the service delivered to a user by a provider in accordance with an agreement between them" [1].
+As any other system, network applications in the Internet occasionally experience service quality problems.
+The observed problems may be caused by the implementation of the application or by interconnecting networks.
+While network QoS captures the impact of non-ideal E2E transportation, the application QoS perceived by the user comprises both, the performance of the application and of networks.
+Depending on the task a user is carrying out, problems with applications and the underlying networks are felt to be more or less annoying [2].
+Users rate the service quality, application QoS as well as network QoS, in a subjective and individual way.

-Users typically rate the service quality typically in a subjective and individual way and do not distinguish between application QoS and network QoS [4].
-The user satisfaction depends on the expected QoS, the user-perceived QoS, and the applied pricing model [5].
-The expected QoS is influenced by the context of usage and the QoS parameters of interest such as response times [3] or video picture quality [6].
-Whereas the user-perceived QoS is influenced by the system's performance and load as well as the perceived usability, e.g. subjective impression of the picture quality.
+According to [3], user satisfaction typically depends on the expected QoS, the user-perceived QoS and the applied pricing model [4].
+The expected QoS is influenced by the context of usage and the QoS parameters of interest such as response times [2] or video picture quality [5].
+Whereas the user-perceived QoS is influenced by the system's performance and load as well as the perceived usability.
+The latter reflects the way the system presents itself to the user, e.g. through bad response times or picture quality.
 In general, users tolerate at least some service quality degradation, but as soon as the service quality falls below a certain acceptance threshold, many of them complain either explicitly, e.g. by shouting at the provider, or implicitly, e.g. by giving up using the service.
-The latter can have a quite crucial impact on the economical situation of the service provider [7].
+The latter can have a quite crucial impact on the economical situation of the service provider [6].

-Thus, for a service provider, it is important to identify the acceptance thresholds and how they are correlated with insufficient performance of applications or networks [4].
+Thus, for a service provider, it is important to find out about such acceptance thresholds and their correlation with problematic states of applications and/or networks [3].
 Appropriate quality metrics are robust, useful from the viewpoint of the application and universal, i.e. usable for any kind of service.
 More important, they should be simple and only rely on a few, easily tunable parameters.
-The concept of a Network Utility Function (NUF) constitutes such an approach.
-Originally, utility functions [8] relate the state of applications and networks with the user satisfaction.
-They are used for rate control and resource allocation [9, 10].
-The NUF, used in this work, extends the original concept.
-It characterizes the damping impact of the network onto the utility function by measurements at the end hosts.
-The characterization obtains a mapping of the quality of network connectivity onto a scale from 0 to 100 %.
-Thus, the network performance is easy to understand even for an unexperienced user.
+Utility functions enable us to relate the state of application and network to end-user perceived QoS and user satisfaction.
+They are used for rate control and resource allocation [7, 8, 9].
+In this paper, we are particularly interested in the damping impact of the network QoS onto the utility function.
+This impact is captured by the proposed Network Utility Function (NUF).